aishyv/Kollywood-Singers/README.md

 3. Data collection could have been more thorough.
 A lot of the lists were outdated, had to be updated manually.
 Also more thought in choosing sample, artists to study etc.

 ### What I wanted to do, will probably do the next time
-I spent too long on collecting and cleaning up the data - so analysis could have been more thorough.
-The last section of the analysis was rushed and not what I had in mind.
-Will also need to brush up on CSS.
+I spent too long on collecting and cleaning up the data.
+Data analysis could have been more thorough.
+The last section of the analysis in particular was rushed and not what I had in mind.
+Will also need to brush up on CSS for a nice-r looking webpage.

 The project can be found here: https://aishyv.github.io/Kollywood-Singers/